 But this is, of course, looking at it in a very simplified matter.

 There are some different takes on the dreadnought shape even within brands.
 And the shapes have evolved over time within brands too.
-The modern Martin Dreadnought does have a quite different look to the old elongated,
+For example, when we spoke about the Martin 16 Series Acoustic Guitars, you could see that dreadnought does have a quite different look to the old elongated,

 But even with all these variations they all keep that distinctive ?boxy? look and are all relative close in their dimensions.